ArctosDB/documentation-wiki/_how_to/How-to-Create-a-Freezer-Box-Container.markdown

 ---
-title: How To Create a Freeze Box Container
+title: How To Create a Freezer Box Container
 layout: default_toc
 author: Emily Braker
 date: 2016-02-27